 - 1. Opportunity for Everyone: To build a talent-strong economy, all Floridians need access to a postsecondary education and the supports to complete it. - 2.
-Clear information and guidance: Students of all ages and families need exposure and counseling early and often to make informed decisions about their futures. - 3.
-Affordable: Postsecondary education needs to be within everyone's financial reach, regardless of household income or life circumstances. - 4.
-Multiple Pathways to Success: Floridians benefit from multiple learning opportunities for academic achievement and career advancement. - 5.
+Clear information and guidance: Students of all ages and their families need exposure and counseling early and often to make informed decisions about their futures. - 3.
+Affordability: Postsecondary education needs to be within everyone's financial reach, regardless of household income or life circumstances. - 4.
+Multiple pathways to success: Floridians benefit from multiple learning opportunities for academic achievement and career advancement. - 5.
 Lifelong learning: No degree or credential is "one and done;" Floridians need to prepare for career changes through continuous learning. - 6.
-Effective use of data: Transparent access to data on education and economic outcomes, especially for Florida's diverse populations, help achieve our goals. - 7.
-Community Collaboration: When community partners work together toward a shared vision, they remove barriers, build a robust workforce, and improve the quality of life for their regions.
+Data-informed decision-making: Transparent access to data on education and economic outcomes, especially for Florida's diverse populations, help achieve our goals. - 7.
+Community collaboration: When community partners work together toward a shared vision, they remove barriers, build a resilient workforce, and improve the quality of life for their regions.